Lakshay0124/Gramo-Player-cli/README.md

 6.you can share you song by going to second option and typing this command :
             ```share```

+7. to mass share just execute music file and type this command :
+	mass-share

+8. to change player just execute music file and type this command :
+	change-player

 then enter your song name without .mp3 and a link will be created to share your song